 The Texas Higher Education Coordinating Board funds the Texas Educational Opportunity Grant.
 This grant is aimed at assisting students who have a high school diploma or GED.
-Eligible students must have financial need and be enrolled at least half-time at an eligible institution within the student's first 30 credit hours to receive this grant.
+Eligible students must have financial need and be enrolled at least half-time at an eligible institution within the student's first 45 credit hours to receive this grant.
 Contact the Financial Aid Office for additional eligibility requirements.
-For a complete list of exemptions and grants, go to www.CollegeForAllTexans.com, Apply for Colleges and Financial Aid > Students > Financial Aid > Types of Financial Aid.
+For a complete list of exemptions and grants, go to mytexasfurture.org, Pay for College > Explore Financial Aid.